AdobeDocs/audience-manager.en/help/using/features/administration/activity-usage-reporting.md

 ## Overview {#overview}

-The [!UICONTROL Activity Usage Report] helps you view and track your Audience Manager usage, giving you a clear idea of how your usage compares to your commitment.
+The [!UICONTROL Activity Usage Report] helps you view and track your Audience Manager usage, giving you a clear idea of how your usage compares to your estimated commitment.

 Additionally, you can download the usage report whenever you need, for record keeping and custom analysis.